 - A 50% increase in swimming income at both new centres on existing combined income levels of £393k, equating to additional income of £197k.
-Sensitivity analysis has been undertaken to understand the impact of changes to this to the current model. - For every 10% increase in attendance if translated directly into income increases, generates c£39k of additional income per annum. - Maximum capacity is highly unlikely to be deliverable, an estimated maximum best case increase, based on peak and off peak hours and capacity, is an increase of 171% at Oak Park and 222% at Bloxwich.
-This could potentially generate additional income as follows:
+Sensitivity analysis has been undertaken to understand the impact of changes to this to the current model. - For every 10% increase in attendance if translated directly into income increases, generates c£39k of additional income per annum.

-- Oak Park £661k an additional £283k over and above the model used - Bloxwich £461k an additional £249k over and above the model used - This could generate an additional £532k of income, which would reduce the net cost to the council of this option from £1.765m to £1.233m - SL advise this is within their benchmarks, however this has not been able to be validated as only attendance rather than actual income uplift benchmarks have been shared with us - Caution should be used in using this figure as the only actual data on income provided by SL for a similar authority and facility size as Walsall, shows considerably less than the above % uplifts (at 79%), which is more in line with the 50% included in teh current model figures.
+- Maximum capacity is highly unlikely to be deliverable, an estimated best case increase, based on peak and off peak hours and capacity, is an increase of 171% at Oak Park and 222% at Bloxwich.
+This could potentially generate additional income as follows: - Oak Park £661k an additional £283k over and above the model used - Bloxwich £461k an additional £249k over and above the model used - This could generate an additional £532k of income, which would reduce the net cost to the council of this option from £1.765m to £1.233m - SL advise this is within their benchmarks, however this has not been able to be validated as only attendance rather than actual income uplift benchmarks have been shared with us. - Caution should be used in using this figure as the only actual data on income provided by SL for a similar authority and facility size as Walsall, shows considerably less than the above % uplifts (at 79%).